| Trail Length: 50.0 miles | Type of trail: Point to Point |

 on the Benton MacKaye |

 The Benton MacKaye joins a road to cross the Toccoa once again, this time on Shallowford Bridge.
-Using county roads for almost 5 miles, the Benton MacKaye leaves Stanley Creek Road just past the Falls Branch Bridge, begining the climb to Rocky Mountain.
-A short (.25 miles) way up the mountain a side trail leads to Falls Branch Falls.
+Using county roads for almost 5 miles, the Benton MacKaye leaves Stanley Creek Road just past the Falls Branch Bridge, beginning the climb to Rocky Mountain.
+A short (0.3 miles) way up the mountain a side trail leads to Falls Branch Falls Trail.
 Climbing 1400' to Rocky Mountain, the Benton MacKaye Trail follows ridges to Cherry Log.
 Here the footpath crosses US 76(515).
 This is a very dangerous intersection as the crossing is poorly marked and the road is high speed.
 The path follows state and county roads to Bush Head Gap.

 After this the trail only occasionally runs near roads (so much the better) and this portion of the path is only lightly traveled.
 The BMK continues past Flat Top to Dyer Gap where it crosses old Highway 2 into the Cohutta Wilderness.